 How the Dispute Will be Resolved

 An often overlooked distinction between arbitration and litigation is the basis for the outcome.
 In litigation, the judge is constrained to rule based on the law.
 Arbitrators have greater flexibility in considering the same body of law, and they also have discretion to consider evidence that may otherwise be excluded in a courtroom.
 In addition, the decision of judges and juries are subject to appeal.
-In contrast, an arbitrator’s decision generally cannot be appealed unless it can be established that the arbitrator exceeded his or her authority or that the decision was obtained through illegal means.
+In contrast, an arbitrator’s decision generally can’t be appealed unless it can be established that the arbitrator exceeded his or her authority or that the decision was obtained through illegal means.
 The inability to appeal an arbitrator’s decision requires careful consideration in deciding whether to litigate or arbitrate.

 The above considerations in deciding whether to litigate or arbitrate are not exhaustive, but they demonstrate the complexity of an issue that is often overlooked in contract negotiations and the importance of addressing the issue head-on and early-on.